uswds/uswds-site/pages/patterns/complex-form/keep-a-record.md

 ## Accessibility

-<strong>Ensure accessible outputs.</strong> While digital teams cannot control how individual users print to PDF because of the wide variety of built-in and add-on tools used for PDF production, good semantic structures will help ensure that PDFs are as usable as possible with screen readers.
+<strong>Use semantic structures.</strong> While digital teams cannot control how individual users print to PDF because of the wide variety of built-in and add-on tools used for PDF production, good semantic structures will help ensure that PDFs are as usable as possible with screen readers.
 Test printing on braille printers is also recommended.

 ## Ingredients